whitequark/rust-vnc/README.md

 Where?
 ------

-To build and install the VNC client, run `cargo install vnc`.
+To launch the VNC client or proxy, run `cargo install vnc` and then `rvncclient --help` or `rvncproxy --help`.

 To use the VNC library in your project, add the following to `Cargo.toml`: